 NOW’S THE TIME TO STAMP YOUR MARK ON YOUR LIVING ROOM.
-FROM GORGEOUS COLOUR TO LUXE TEXTURES AND STATEMENT PIECES, GO ON – EXPRESS YOURSELF
+FROM RICH COLOURS TO STATEMENT PIECES, GO ON – EXPRESS YOURSELF

 When it comes to personalising our living rooms, many of us have a new-found confidence.
 This brave new interior world owes much to fashion, where there’s been an abundance of prints and a riot of pattern over the past year.
 This love of maximalism and a desire to express our individuality means we’re creating ‘wow’ moments in our living spaces.

 Velvet is perfect for a bold living space.
-Our Belgrave Sofa in Harriet Mustard is a statement buy you’ll love for years to come, and works really well styled with a mix of cushions in rich colours.
+Our Draper Sofa in Lucca Sienna is a statement buy you’ll love for years to come, and works really well styled with a mix of cushions in rich colours.
 As Partner & Home Design Stylist Sandra McCall explains: ‘It’s not just a case of adding a pop of colour with an accent cushion any more – now we’re doing it with an accent sofa.’
 Not looking to replace your sofa?
 You can still embrace the look with an upholstered armchair, pouffe or rug.

 SHOW YOUR PERSONALITY